EXCLUSIVE-Citigroup starts layoff talks after management overhaul -sources

 By Tatiana Bautzer, Saeed Azhar and Lananh Nguyen

-NEW YORK, Sept 14 (Reuters) - As Citigroup C.N embarks on a sweeping reorganization, support staff in compliance and risk management are among the most likely to lose their jobs, according to sources familiar with the situation.
+NEW YORK, Sept 15 (Reuters) - As Citigroup C.N embarks on a sweeping reorganization, support staff in compliance and risk management are among the most likely to lose their jobs, say sources close to the situation.

 Technology staff working on overlapping functions are also at risk of being laid off, one of the people said.